Skip to content

 What it sounds like: A rhythmic clicking or grinding that gets faster as the wheel turns.
 It is most noticeable during sharp, slow turns.
 In early stages, it sounds more like clicking or popping.
 As the joint deteriorates further, it progresses to a harsher grinding.
 The sound typically comes from the front of the vehicle on the side of the failing joint — turn left and the right joint is loaded more, turn right and the left joint is loaded more.

-Repair cost: $200 to $800 per side.
-If the CV boot is caught early before the joint is damaged, a boot replacement runs $150 to $350.
+Repair cost: If the CV boot is caught early before the joint is damaged, a boot replacement is the more affordable fix.
 But once the joint is grinding, the entire CV axle assembly usually needs to be replaced.
-A CV axle replacement costs $200 to $500 in parts and $100 to $300 in labor depending on the vehicle.
-Luxury and all-wheel-drive vehicles tend to be on the higher end because the parts cost more and access can be more difficult.
+The cost depends on your vehicle — luxury and all-wheel-drive vehicles tend to cost more because the parts are pricier and access can be more difficult.
+Call AutoBlast at (856) 546-8880 for a free estimate.

 Is it safe to drive?
 You can drive short distances carefully, but do not ignore it.
 A severely worn CV joint can eventually break completely, which means the axle disconnects from the wheel and your vehicle loses drive power to that wheel — potentially leaving you stranded.
 In rare extreme cases, a broken CV axle can cause loss of vehicle control.
 Get it diagnosed and repaired within a week or two of first noticing the sound.